lando-cal/tech-notes/docs/find.md

 ## Correctly handle spaces when piping to xargs

 `find /Applications -mindepth 1 -maxdepth 1 -type d -name '* *' -print0 | xargs -0 -n1 echo`

+## Find executable files

+This finds all files where an executable bit is set.

+With BSD find:

+`find . -type f -perm +111`

+With GNU find:

+`find . -type f -executable`